RicoJia/Accelerated-C-/github_notes.md

 c.
 Merge changes locally
-            0. make sure everything is commited or stashed
+            0. git stash                                       save your work aside for working on higher priority tasks. make sure everything is commited or stashed git stash list                                  check out a list of stashes git stash apply stash@{0}                       you can save the changes back to your branch git stash pop                                   or you delete it.
-            1. git merge --no-ff                                ????
+            1. git merge branchB                               on branch B, merging branch A

 d.
 Push to remote
             1.git push origin new_branch_name                  push a new branch to this website